MrRam-X/The-Works-Assignment/README.md

 # The-Works-Assignment

-This project works fine if you use live server after cloning in your local system
+This project works fine if you use live server extension after cloning in your local system